nizam12khan/only_verified/README.md

 **Only Verified** is a minimalist Twitter clone application built with Ruby on Rails, designed to support a social platform exclusively for verified users.
 It focuses on authentication, user identity verification, and a clean, simple interface.

 ---
+##Project Background

+This project was initially developed 3 years ago with the vision to create a platform for honest opinions and genuine conversations — free from paid troll armies, bots, and fake news.

+The core idea is to allow only verified accounts on the platform, where verification could be done via payment for background verification (BGV), ensuring the authenticity of users.

 ## Features